tongjingqi/Game-RL/README.md

 4.  **Training and Evaluation**

     *   **Start the Reward Model**
         First, you need to start the reward model API.
-Execute the following in the `Code2Logic` root directory:
+Execute the following in the `Game-RL` root directory:

         ```bash
         bash scripts/reward_api.sh